-- 45 There may be a number of items of assessed work for each module.
-The course and module specifications shall include the assessment scheme for each module and the weighting of each item of assessed work, as approved in accordance with the systems and arrangements in place for managing the quality and standards of taught provision. - 46 Students are required to attempt all items of assessed work for each module.
-If a student is unable, through disability, to be assessed by the normal methods, under Procedures established on behalf of Academic Board, assessment instruments may be modified (see Section 8.1, Regulation 8). - 47 The results from each item of assessed work shall be aggregated according to the specified weightings to produce an overall mark for the module.
+- There may be a number of items of assessed work for each module.
+The course and module specifications shall include the assessment scheme for each module and the weighting of each item of assessed work, as approved in accordance with the systems and arrangements in place for managing the quality and standards of taught provision. - Students are required to attempt all items of assessed work for each module.
+If a student is unable, through disability, to be assessed by the normal methods, under Procedures established on behalf of Academic Board, assessment instruments may be modified (see Section 8.1, Regulation 8). - The results from each item of assessed work shall be aggregated according to the specified weightings to produce an overall mark for the module.
 Module specifications may exceptionally specify that particular items of assessed work (or aggregations of components of assessment) must be passed in order for the module to be passed.
 Should an item of assessed work not be submitted a mark of zero will be recorded for that item.
-Where an error in the computation of an assessment result or final awards has been found, the corrected grade shall be entered on to the student's record, regardless of whether it is higher, or lower, than the original grade. - 48 Course specific regulations may exceptionally specify that a module which forms a substantial proportion of the assessment for the award, or a module which is central to the achievement of course aims and learning outcomes, must be passed.
+Where an error in the computation of an assessment result or final awards has been found, the corrected grade shall be entered on to the student's record, regardless of whether it is higher, or lower, than the original grade.